Why Is My Cat Peeing Outside The Litter Box?

 Using The Right Litter

 Consider using a litter that is organic and sustainably sourced with no chemicals and synthetics added whenever possible.
 We have sensitive noses, and certain odors can turn us off!
 We use OKOCAT recycled wood litter that is sustainable, minimally processed with no chemicals, flushable and biodegradable.

 Some pet parents have had started to use specialized litters that specifically address the issue with a good successrate, such as Dr. Elsey’s Cat Attract Litter or the Cat Attract Additive that can be sprinkled on to any litter in order to seduce the cat to use the litter box – supposedly it has a “catnip” quality that calms the cat and draws it to the box.
 Worth a try for stubborn situations!

 There are also some special training litters just for kittens who sometimes need a little help in reinforcing good litter habits.

 Litter Box Do’s and Don’ts

 Scoop Everyday – it goes without saying that us cats like a clean box.

-Throw Out and Replace your plastic litter boxes every year or two as they will retain the urine order over time – and us kitties don’t like that.
+Throw Out and Replace your plastic litter boxes every year or two as they will retain the urine odor over time – and us kitties don’t like that.

-The rule of thumb is to have One Extra Box for the number of cats you have…so if you have one kitty – have 2 boxes in different places in your home….Beau and I have 3 boxes in our house.
+The rule of thumb is to have One Extra Box for the number of cats you have. o if you have one kitty – have 2 boxes in different places in your home.

 Make sure that the Litter Box Placement is in a roomy area, away from high-traffic areas, where your cat can have some privacy.